-It was initially the goal to take the responses to these questions, synthesize them, and include them in the "Design Prospectus" - a document to inspire submissions and outline the rules of the initiative.
-"The first few committee meetings were dedicated to the creation of the prospectus.
+It was initially the goal to take the responses to these questions, synthesize them, and include them in the "Design Prospectus"-a document to inspire submissions and outline the rules of the initiative.
+The first few committee meetings were dedicated to the creation of the prospectus.

-Early conversations about the prospectus included discussions on the answers to the questions above.
+Early conversations about the prospectus included discussions on the answers to the questions.
 Flag committee members added their own thoughts and perspectives to the list, and it grew.
 As the first meeting continued, committee members raised other practical questions, such as the type of submissions accepted, the size and dimensions of submissions accepted, and whether or not to have the prospectus seek to inspire designs.

 As conversations evolved over the course of the first few committee meetings, the overarching desire was to reduce the number of limitations placed on the public when it came time for design submissions.
 The committee sought to accept both electronic and paper submissions, allow for a multitude of flag dimensions, and to provide a series of general statements about Syracuse instead of issuing design guidelines, including suggestions or requirements that users include elements related to the committee's answers to the four above-mentioned questions.
-Essentially, the committee decided that the Five Principles of Good Flag Design from Good Flag, Bad Flag should be highlighted, and allow artists to work on producing designs however they saw fit. viii
+Essentially, the committee decided that the Five Basic Principles of Flag Design from "Good" Flag, "Bad" Flag should be highlighted, and allow artists to work on producing designs however they saw fit.8"

 The prospectus really started to come together when a committee member produced a rough draft of what the document could look like.
-The draft prospectus doubled as the paper submission form, and included a space to design a flag, requests for personal information, and the story behind the flag, as well as general background on the Syracuse Flag Initiative.
+The draft prospectus doubled as the paper submission form, and included a space to design a flag, requests for personal information, and a place for the designer to tell the story behind the submission, as well as general background on the Syracuse Flag Initiative.
 This draft prospectus evolved into the final document that was used heavily throughout the design phase.
 Several hundred copies were distributed to libraries, community centers, and businesses around the city, and were also available electronically on the initiative's website.
 The committee also developed a "Fact Sheet" which sought to answer the most commonly asked questions about the project.
-These fact sheets were also widely distributed and included online. ix

-The prospectus creation phase took longer than Adapt CNY staff initially budgeted for but was an important part of the process.
-In the project planning phases, Adapt CNY leadership envisioned the prospectus as a set of stronger design guidelines, fed with community feedback collected as a part of the project announcement and social media comments.
+These fact sheets were also widely distributed and included online.9 design guidelines, fed with community feedback collected as a part of the project announcement and social media comments.
 As the committee worked on the idea, the new plan of fewer guidelines and more space for creativity emerged as the preferred option.
 These early discussions, although less structured in regard to advancing the initiative, allowed the committee members to get to know one another and begin to feel comfortable with voicing their opinions in a respectful manner.
 The committee had very few strong disagreements over the course of the project, and the free-flowing conversations that occurred during the prospectus creation are likely part of the reason.